tomasplsek/CADET/README.md

 ## Todo

-The following improvements for the data generation and training process are currently planned:
+The following improvements to the data generation and training process are currently planned:

 - [ ] add other features (cold fronts, complex sloshing, point sources, jets)
 - [ ] use more complex cavity shapes (e.g. [Guo et al. 2015](https://arxiv.org/abs/1408.5018))